LeivSuaxy/Gestion-de-inventario-para-tienda-minorista/Backend/README.md

 general purpose or public purpose.

 # Administrative Endpoints
-Los endpoints administrativos siguen con el principio de la URL general añadiendosele un /admin/.
+Administrative endpoints continue with the principle of the general URL, adding an /admin/.
 Example: http://localhost:8000/api/admin/.

 ## (GET) Endpoints